boutproject/BOUT-dev/manual/sphinx/user_docs/BOUT_Gradperp_op.rst

    {d\over d\zeta}&=&{\partial\over \partial z}.\end{aligned}

-In the field-aligned ballooning coordinates, the parallel differential operator is simple, involving only one coordinate :math:`y`
+In the field-aligned ballooning coordinates, the parallel differential operator is simple, involving only one coordinate `y`

 .. math::